Markup vs Margin Calculator

 Results

-Enter a cost and a percentage to see results
+Enter cost and percentage

-When to use this calculator
+When to use this

 Building price lists, quoting tenders, setting distributor pricing, or training a sales team to understand what their discount actually costs.